 Today, Bulldozer remains on the medication.
 He's still doing absolutely fabulous with it.
 I could have never imagined that medication would have been the answer we were looking for.
 In Bulldozer's case, it was.

-2013-Dinomite, autistic like his brother, was the last to try medication, at the age of six.
+Functional Daily Living2013-Dinomite has autism, an anxiety disorder and ADHD.
+He was the last to try medication, at the age of six.
 It was suggested because he could not function and cope in daily living situations, especially those that were academic.
 His meltdowns were severe, sometimes lasting for hours.
 Dinomite is an intense kiddo to begin with, but add extra anxiety and stress...
-He's like a volcano that never stops erupting.
+Times were tough.